harish-garg/harish/source/_posts/How-to-Build-a-Serverless-GPT-3-Powered-using-NextJS-React.md

 	OPENAI_API_KEY=your-api-key

-Make sure `.env.local` to `gitignore` before checking your code into a git repository.
+Make sure `.env.local` is added to the `gitignore` before checking your code into a git repository.
 You don't want exposing your secret API key to public leading to misuse and getting suspended by OpenAI.

 Next, we define our API endpoint.
-Create a file called `openai.js` in `pages/api/` and below code.
+Create a file called `openai.js` in `pages/api/` and add below code to this file.

 	const OpenAI = require('openai-api');
 	const openai = new OpenAI(process.env.OPENAI_API_KEY);